sidaw/nbsvm/README.md

 - https://github.com/mesnilgr/nbsvm, Python implementation by Grégoire Mesnil, It runs on the large IMDB dataset with a single script and the results are described in their [ICLR 2015 paper](http://arxiv.org/abs/1412.5335)
 - https://github.com/dpressel/nbsvm-xl, Java implementation by Daniel Pressel, using SGD.
 - https://github.com/lrei/nbsvm, Python implementation by Luis Rei, multiclass
-- https://github.com/tkng/rakai, a go implementation by tkng, probably imcomplete
+- https://github.com/tkng/rakai, a Go implementation by tkng, probably imcomplete
 - http://d.hatena.ne.jp/jetbead/20140916/1410798409, Perl! unfortunately cant read Japanese

 It appears to be used in these kaggle entries: